Chemaclass/stock-ticker/adrs/0002_crawler_structure.md

 ## Decision

-The Company Module has a sub-module called HtmlCrawler.
-There, you can find a directory per section:
+The `Crawler` Module has a sub-module called `HtmlCrawler`.
+That directory is the place where you would find:

 - Summary
 - Company Outlook